Mark Webber (actor): Personal life

 Webber was formerly in a relationship with actress Frankie Shaw, with whom he has a son.
 The end of their relationship inspired Webber to create his film The End of Love, which starred himself and his son and premiered at Sundance in January 2012.
 Webber and Shaw share joint custody of their son.

 In September 2012, Webber began dating Australian actress Teresa Palmer after she contacted him via Twitter.
 They became engaged in August 2013, and married on December 21, 2013, in Mexico.
-They have four children: a son (born February 2014), a second son (born December 2016), a daughter (born April 2019), and a second daughter (born August 2021).
+They have four children: a son (b.
+February 2014), a second son (b.
+December 2016), a daughter (b.
+April 2019), and a second daughter (b.
+August 2021).
+In March 2025, the couple announced that they are expecting their fifth child together, Webber's sixth.

 As of 2013, they reside in the Beachwood Canyon community of Los Angeles.

 Webber and his mother are longtime outspoken advocates for the homeless.
 They have organized protest walks, helped educate voters, and volunteered to provide food and shelter to the urban poor in Philadelphia and elsewhere.
 Honkala ran for Sheriff of Philadelphia in 2011 with the Green Party on a "no evictions" platform.

+He is a long-time vegan.